p8952/bocker/README.md

 * btrfs-progs 3.16.2

-Because RHEL/CentOS 7 does not ship a new enough version of util-linux you will need grab the sources from [here](https://www.kernel.org/pub/linux/utils/util-linux/v2.25/) and compile yourself.
+Because RHEL/CentOS 7 do not ship a new enough version of util-linux you will need grab the sources from [here](https://www.kernel.org/pub/linux/utils/util-linux/v2.25/) and compile it yourself.

 Additionally `/var/bocker` needs to be on a btrfs filesystem.